apache/geode-native/ci/README.md

     * Runs all tests
     * If anything fails it downloads the build directory for later analysis
     * Deletes the VM instances
+    * Uploads artifacts to GCS
-* Publishes to GitHub release
+* Publishes to GitHub release (TODO)
+* Detects changes to pipeline sources and auto updates
 ## Pull Release (PR)
 * Detects new PR
 * Build for each platform and configuration